elijahgagne/blog/content/posts/git-migration-large-files.md

 rm -rf demo-large-files
 ```

-For the same result, here are steps that do a mirror clone, convert it to a non-bare repo, and then pull in all the branches
+For the same result, here are steps that do a mirror clone, convert it to a non-bare repo, and then pull in all the branches.

 ```sh
 git clone --mirror https://gitlab.com/egagne/demo-large-files.git